 What is your Operator Compliance Risk Score

-The OCRS is a risk-based mechanism used to calculate the likelihood of an operator being non-compliant.
+OCRS is a risk-based mechanism used to calculate the likelihood of an operator being non-compliant.
 OCRS is not an operator rating system.
-The objective of OCRS is to reduce the burden on the compliant operators and to direct VOSA's limited resources more effectively and efficiently.
+The objective of OCRS is to reduce the burden on the compliant operators and to direct DVSA's limited resources more effectively and efficiently.

-OCRS is used at the roadside by VOSA examiners to identify which vehicles should be inspected.
-VOSA examiners enter vehicle details into VOSA’s Mobile Compliance system which displays information about the relevant operator, including their OCRS.
+OCRS is used at the roadside by DVSA examiners to identify which vehicles should be inspected.

 Your OCRS score

-For more information on OCRS see the Operator Compliance Risk Score FAQs for Operators.
+For more information on OCRS see the Operator Compliance Risk Score FAQs for Operators: Operator Compliance Risk Score FAQs for Operators.